 - Evidence that a minimum of 2 years full-time study with English as the sole medium of instruction and examination have been completed within the last 24 months.

-- UTAS does require applicants to have an ISAT score to be considered for entry.
+- The University of Tasmania does require applicants to have an ISAT score to be considered for entry.

-- UTAS scores must be received by 31st August 2014 for the application to be considered for 2015 entry.
+- The ISAT test results must be provided by the relevant application closing date to be considered for entry.

 - A minimum overall percentile of 50% is required for ISAT.
 This test result will be used in combination with academic results to determine applicants' eligibility and ranking within applications received.